robert-westenberger/knowledgebase/home-buying.md

 "How do you handle multiple offers and bidding wars?
 What strategies do you employ to make my offer stand out?"

-"Can you recommend service providers like mortgage lenders, home inspectors, and contractors if needed?"
+**"Can you recommend service providers like mortgage lenders, home inspectors, and contractors if needed?"** <-- Isn't this a conflict of interest?

 "What happens if I'm not satisfied with the home after I move in?"